 There is normally no additional charge for group learning support when this is provided by our SENDCo or other Yarlet staff.
 However, where the level of support required is one-to-one or when it exceeds what is typically delivered in-house, the additional support provided is chargeable.
-When an EHC Plan is in place, some or all of this charge may be covered by the LA; in all other cases, this is added to pupils' accounts.
+When an EHC Plan is in place, some or all of this charge may be covered by the Local Authority; in all other cases, this is added to pupils' accounts.
 Additional support varies from child to child and is aimed at meeting individual needs.
 Yarlet works with Educational Psychologists, Speech and Language Therapists, Autism Outreach, Occupational Therapists and Dyslexia Action.
 Agencies and specialist teachers sometimes bill parents directly for individual tuition or assessments.

 Parents will be expected to absorb the cost of any specialist report or assessment that is required by the school, where it is not funded by others such as the National Health Service or Local Authority.